 God calls us as believers to “be holy, because I am holy.”
 This seems like a lofty command, but when we realize as believers we already have Him working inside of us, it becomes pursuable.
 God is asking us to let Him transform us to be more like Him, which requires us to surrender our own desires and obey Him.
 But this obedience is not a burden – it is actually freedom in its purest form!

 Throughout Paul’s life and ministry on earth, he compared the Christian life and this transforming relationship to an athlete running a race, a fighter striking blows, a soldier taking orders and a farmer plowing his fields.
 With each of these pictures, it is clear that the Christian life cannot be lived stagnantly.

 Overall, Paul’s life was a vivid picture of pursuing the Lord and His purpose relentlessly.
-In his last letter, when facing an eminent death, he wrote to Timothy, a young church leader and practically a son, telling him, “I have fought the good fight, I have finished the race, I have kept the faith.
-Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day – and not only to me, but also to all who have longed for his appearing.”
+In his last letter, when facing imminent death, he wrote to Timothy, a young church leader, and practically a son, telling him, “I have fought the good fight, I have finished the race, I have kept the faith.
+Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day – and not only to me but also to all who have longed for his appearing.”

 Through it all, Paul fought the good fight of faith and encouraged Timothy to do so as well.
 In the same way, we are encouraged to do so too.
 So no matter where you find yourself in this last week of the semester, finish strong and fight the good fight!
 Use discipline to put the Lord first in all you do and He will sustain through whatever comes your way in this new chapter of life.